 My name is Poppy Isabella-Nana Akua Sarpong Cann and I study Plant Sciences BSc at the University of Bristol.
 I first got into studying plant sciences due to an interest in ethnobotany, where traditional knowledge and modern science overlap.
 I’m inspired by the vast potential of plants to solve global challenges, from medicine to sustainable agriculture, and the complex relationships they form with other kingdoms.
 The intricate ways plants adapt and evolve has driven my curiosity to uncover more, with seemingly insignificant plants like the ivy-leaved toadflax thriving in urban environments, showcasing nature’s resilience and adaptability.
 Outside of my studies, I love to immerse myself in anything creative.
 From poetry and textiles, to meditation and cooking, I love to try anything to increase self-expression and mindfulness.
 In the future, I would love to merge my interest in plant science with these hobbies to further explore methods of science communication.

 Poppy will be supervised by Dr Natasha Yelina, Head of Crop Breeding Technologies Group at the University of Cambridge.
+This placement has been made possible thanks to the support of The Plant Journal and the Gastby Foundation.

 Brandon Hinds